Powershap: A Power-full Shapley Feature Selection Method: Experiments

 \subsection{Benchmark Datasets}

 In addition to the simulation benchmark, the different methods are also evaluated on five publicly available datasets, i.e. three classification datasets: the Madelon~\cite{vanschoren_openml_nodate}, the Gina priori~\cite{vanschoren_openml_nodate-1}, and the Scene dataset~\cite{vanschoren_openml_nodate-2}, and two regression datasets: CT location~\cite{Dua:2019} and Appliances~\cite{Dua:2019}.
 The details of these datasets are shown in Table~\ref{table:dataset_properties}.
 The Scene dataset is a multi-label dataset, however, a multi-label problem can always be reduced to a one-vs-all classification problem.
-Therefore only the label ``Urban" was chosen here to assess binary classification performance.

-Almost all of these datasets have a large feature set, ideal for benchmarking feature selection methods.
+Therefore only the label ``Urban" was chosen here to assess binary classification performance.\\ Almost all of these datasets have a large feature set, ideal for benchmarking feature selection methods.
 The datasets are split into a training and test set using a $75/25$ split.
 All methods are evaluated using both 10-fold cross-validation on the training set and 1000 bootstraps on the test set to assess the robustness of the performance.
 The test set is utilized to assess generalization beyond the validation set as wrapper methods tend to slightly overfit their validation set~\cite{jovic_review_2015}, while the training set is used for feature selection.
 The forward feature selection method was performed with 5-fold cross-validation and not 10-fold cross-validation due to the high time complexity.
 A validation set of 20\% of the training set is used for shapicant, using the same validation size as \textit{powershap} in Algorithm~\ref{alg:explain}.
 The models are evaluated with the AUC metric for classification datasets and with the $R^2$ metric for regression datasets.